All Episodes

 It is Cusco.

-They're a German group, and no matter how many times you hear it, it does nothing but draw on you.
+The USCO they're a German group, and no matter how many times you hear it, it does nothing but draw on you.

 It's actually incredible music, and I'd like to offer you the opportunity to have it for your own.

-That's three CDs for the discount price.
+That's three CDs for the discount front.

-So, we brought the lens of science journalism to one of the strangest stories of our time.
+We brought the lens of science journalism to one of the strangest stories of our time.

 One of the trickiest decisions for the film has been how to deal with the alleged physical evidence surrounding abductions.

-Abduction proponent Bud Hopkins, for one, claims to have more compelling evidence, even an X-ray of an alien nasal implant.
+Abduction proponent Bud Hopkins, for one, claims to have more compelling evidence, even an x-ray of an alien nasal implant.

 In interviews and in writing, and specifically in a letter sent October 17th of 95, we offered several abduction proponents the opportunity to have NOVA hire independent scientists to examine any physical evidence from a current case.

-When Tobias offered to perform an MRI or other radiological test with the approval of a physician in cases of alleged nasal implants, we were not taken up on the offer, and it was further suggested that the aliens are too smart to let such evidence fall into our hands.
+We were not taken up on the offer, and it was further suggested that the aliens are too smart to let such evidence fall into our hands.

-In fact, when pressed further, most proponents themselves back off the importance of such conventional data, and point instead to what they refer to as the real evidence for abductions, that is, the similarity in the stories themselves and the sincerity and emotionality with which they are told.
+In fact, when pressed further, most proponents themselves back off the importance of such conventional data and point instead to what they refer to as the real evidence for abductions, that is the similarity in the stories themselves and the sincerity and emotionality with which they are told.

 This, then, is the true heart of the alien abduction phenomenon and the focus of our documentary.